 The Dutch philosopher, Herman Dooyeweerd reflected on the diversity of everyday experience like no other philosopher has done.
-He suggested it emerges from a diversity of meaning (and law) as follows, giving fifteen ways of seeing things - that is, aspects:
+He suggested it emerges from a diversity of meaning (and law) as follows, with approximately fifteen [Note 1] ways of seeing things - that is, aspects:

 |discrete amount||Quantitative||This 1 page is about 15 aspects, and has a certain number of words.|